jdblischak/2013-10-03-pasteur/lessons/pasteur-bc/bash_shell/tutorial.md

 are different.
 I recommend sticking with bash and learning it well.
 ([Here is a link for more information](http://en.wikipedia.org/wiki/Bash_%28Unix_shell%29))

-To open a terminal, just single click on the "Terminal" icon on the Desktop.
+To open a terminal, just single click on the "Terminal" or "Git Bash" icon on the Desktop.

 ## Let's get started